marknelsonengineer/empire/DESIGN.md

 - Is settable/resettable from a test
 - ??
 Source

 Doxygen version x.x.x shipped a few days ago.
 They made an enhancement I requested and I was impressed with how they migrate configuration files.
-It occured to me (while doing the dishes) that I really liked Doxygen's configuration system.
+It occurred to me (while doing the dishes) that I really liked Doxygen's configuration system.
 I should emulate, strike that, copy it.

 Doxygen's "master" configuration is a large XML file.
-Their configuration souce is a mix of C and C++.
+Their configuration source is a mix of C and C++.

-This is how a a controller would use the config;
+This is how a controller would use the config;

     int& theConfig.getSomeValue();

-#### Config Requirements
+### Configuration Requirements

-- It should **NOT** return a reference.
+- getSomeConfig() should **NOT** return a reference.
 The reference would be mutable.
 - The config model (may) be persisted and restored with the game.
   - This will allow certain values to be updated during the game.
   - More importantly